 Laboratory for Manufacturing and Productivity

 This research is conducted through industrial consortia, sponsored research projects, and government grants.
-LMP's major areas of interest include production system design, precision engineering, three-dimensional printing, rapid autonomous machining, reconfigurable tooling, droplet-based manufacturing, automatic identification, continuous casting monitoring, machine elements and systems design, tribology, microcellular plastics, micro-electro-mechanical systems (MEMS), nanomanufacturing, renewable energy, and environmentally benign manufacturing.
-In addition, LMP works closely with many other departments, labs, and programs at MIT, including the Singapore-MIT Alliance (SMA), the Leaders for Manufacturing Program, and the Lean Aerospace Initiative.
+LMP's major areas of interest include: Production System Design, Precision Engineering, Three Dimensional Printing (3DP), Rapid Autonomous machining, Reconfigurable Tooling, Droplet-Based Manufacturing, Automatic Identification, Continuous Casting Monitoring, Machine Elements and Systems, Tribology, Microcellular Plastics, and Composites Manufacturing.
+In addition, LMP works closely with the Materials Processing Center, the Leaders for Manufacturing Program, and the Lean Aerospace Initiative.
 Many of our research projects are also with individual companies.
 In total, the laboratory works with about 50 different companies worldwide.
-Our government support, which is often coordinated with industrial support, comes from a variety of agencies: the Department of Defense, the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and the Department of Energy.
+Our government support, which is often coordinated with industrial support, comes from a variety of agencies: Department of Defense (DOD), National Science Foundation (NSF), National Aeronautics and Space Administration (NASA) and Department of Energy (DOE).

-Professor David Hardt has taken a principal leadership role as liaison faculty in manufacturing to the Singapore-MIT Alliance.
-As part of his responsibilities, he has developed a MEng in manufacturing degree program for Singapore, taught simultaneously via internet at MIT and Nanyang Technological University in Singapore.
-This degree involves a highly integrated set of courses that covers topics such as processing, equipment, automation, process control, and systems and product design, as well as basic business issues.
-It has now has been delivered to three classes of SMA students, and there are plans to migrate a version of this degree to MIT.
-Professor Hardt has also expanded his research in process control to include problems in microembossing and to a generalization of the concept of "cycle-to-cycle" control.
+Professor David Hardt has taken a principal leadership role as liaison faculty in manufacturing to the SMA.
+As part of his responsibilities, he has developed a MEng in Manufacturing degree program for Singapore.
+This highly integrated set of courses that cover topics from processing, equipment, automation, process control, systems and product design as well as basic business issues was introduced to Singapore by MIT faculty last summer.
+Professor Hardt has also expanded his research into new areas including Space Interferometry.

-Professor Sanjay Sarma, the Cecil and Ida Green career development professor, was awarded the Keenan Award for Innovation in Undergraduate Education last year.
-He has continued to be active in the Auto-ID Center cofounded with his colleague, Dr. David Brock.
-The center's mission is to create an intelligent infrastructure to connect physical objects to the internet and to each other.
-This consortium continues to grow with applications to inventory control, material tracking and reordering, and material and product recycling.
-The center now has over 50 sponsors and has started a sister center at the University of Cambridge, England.
-Professor Sarma has also continued his work in computer-aided design/computer-aided manufacturing/computer numerical control and haptics.
-A new computer-aided design/computer-aided manufacturing system developed by his group is now in negotiation for licensing.
-He has also designed and constructed a new five-axis milling machine that combines parallel kinematics with serial kinematics.
+Last year Professor Sanjay Sarma, the Cecil and Ida Green Career Development Professor founded the Auto-ID Center with his colleagues, Dr. David Brock and Professor Kai-Yeung Siu.
+The center's mission is to create an intelligent infrastructure to connect physical objects to the Internet and to each other.
+This consortium continues to grow with applications to inventory control, material tracking and reordering and material and product recycling.
+The center now has 30 sponsors and has started a sister center in the University of Cambridge, England.
+Professor Sarma has also continued his work in Computer Aided Design (CAD)/Computer Aided Manufacturing (CAM)/Computer Numerical Control (CNC) and haptics.
+A new CAD/CAM system developed by his group is now in negotiation for licensing.